OVERVIEW OF SUMMIT PROGRAM

-The opening keynote kicks off the general conference, which includes 100 breakout sessions, opportunities to view more than 50 posters, three keynotes that will inspire and challenge you, and numerous chances to network with colleagues during receptions, lunch roundtables, and more.
+The opening keynote kicks off the general conference, which includes more than 100 breakout sessions, opportunities to view more than 70 posters, four keynotes that will inspire and challenge you, and numerous chances to network with colleagues during receptions, lunch roundtables, and more.
 Summit attendees connect and collaborate with each other, leveraging improvement science to make education better for every student, everywhere.
 See the Agenda for an overview of the Summit schedule.

 Attendees can customize their Summit experience by registering for site visits on Tuesday, March 31 and/or pre-conference courses on Wednesday, April 1.
 Site visits and pre-conference courses each require a separate registration fee, and please note that enrollment is limited.

 New this year, the Carnegie Summit will offer the opportunity to participate in full-day site visits on Tuesday, March 31.
 Participants will visit education and healthcare enterprises that have been deeply engaged in transformational change.
 Each site visit is designed as a powerful professional learning experience that will provide first-hand observations of improvement in practice.